+86 1510-529-7925 [email protected]

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review

-The lens handles really well, and as I have mentioned above, it is a compact, heavy lens so it works well on heavier cameras like a full-frame body of the D3s, D4, D5 bodies as well as the older heavier film cameras.
-The manual focus ring is buttery smooth and it makes my other manual focus AIS lens seem like they were constructed in China, as this one just glides into focus.
-Not to stiff, not to lose, just the perfect amount of tension of the focus ring.
+The lens handles really well, and as I mentioned above, it is a compact, heavy lens, so it works well on heavier cameras like the full-frame bodies of the D3s, D4, and D5, as well as the older, heavier film cameras.
+The manual focus ring is buttery smooth, and it makes my other manual focus AIS lenses seem like they were constructed elsewhere, as this one just glides into focus.
+Not too stiff, not too loose, just the perfect amount of tension in the focus ring.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review